aalto-ics-kepaco/GO-LTR-prediction/README.md

 ## Software
 The code is developed using python>=3.8
 The main algorithm ./scripts/go_ltr_main.py is based on LTR software wchich is available at [`GO-LTR`](https://github.com/aalto-ics-kepaco/GO_LTR/tree/main).
-The following packages are required to run the file: numpy, scipy, itertools which are available freely on pypi.
+The following packages are required to run the file: numpy, scipy and itertools, which can be downloaded free of charge on pypi.

 ## Dataset
 The uniprot IDs of the protein sequences used for the study are in ./dataset directory.